-Under the Insurance (Valuation and Capital) Regulations 2004, licensed insurers are required to meet:
+Under the Insurance (Valuation and Capital) Regulations 2004 and MAS Notice 133 Valuation and Capital Framework for Insurers, licensed insurers are required to meet:

-- the minimum fund solvency ratio of 100% of total risk requirement for each insurance fund; and - the capital adequacy ratio ("CAR") of at least 120% of total risk requirement or SGD5,000,000, whichever is higher.
+- the minimum fund solvency ratio of 100% of total risk requirement for each adjusted fund; and - the capital adequacy ratio ("CAR") of at least 100% subject to Financial Resource must not be lower than a minimum amount of SGD5,000,000.

 MAS may prescribe different fund solvency requirements or capital adequacy requirements for different classes of insurance business and for different types of insurers.
 We monitor our capital level regularly to assess whether the prescribed MAS' requirements have been met.
-We also report to the MAS our CAR and fund solvency position quarterly and annually.
+We also report to the MAS our CAR and fund solvency position guarterly and annually.

-As at 31 December 2019, we had met the fund solvency requirements for our life insurance funds and the CAR prescribed by MAS.
+As at 31 December 2020, we had met the fund solvency requirements for our adjusted funds and the CAR prescribed by MAS.
 Our CAR is set out in our annual insurance returns which is available on the MAS website.